-- Be involved in discussion about writing school rules - Write and sign class rules at the start of each year - Write stories or poems or draw pictures about bullying - Read stories about bullying or have them read to a class or assembly - Use role play and 'hot-seating' to help create feelings of empathy - Have discussions about bullying and why it should not happen
+- Be involved in discussion about writing school rules - Write and sign class rules at the start of each year - Write stories or poems or draw pictures about bullying - Read stories about bullying or have them read to a class or assembly - Use role play and 'hot-seating' to help create feelings of empathy - Have discussions about bullying and why it should not happen - Have reminders about appropriate behaviours through the PHSE curriculum and assemblies.

-Anti-bullying activities take place throughout the year as part of the SMSC curriculum.
+Anti-bullying activities take place throughout the year as part of the PHSE curriculum.